Out of Many Scattered Things: Lady Stardust

 “You know I’ve never thought about the concept of gender a day in my life?”
 Serge says.
 “But then, yesterday, shopping?
 I almost bought some tampons because I didn’t have any?”

-Lightcap laughs, and wraps her arms around the back of her chair.
+Lightcap laughs, musical and bright.
 “You did not.”

-“I’m pissed literally every time I have to sit down to pee,” Lightcap says.
+“I’m pissed every time I have to sit down to pee,” Lightcap says.

-“I spent about a day without my bearings,” Serge continues, “totally lost, knocked out of my track.
+“I spent a day without my bearings,” Serge continues, “totally lost, knocked outta my track.
 And then—that feeling of confusion, of not knowing what kind of clothes to put on, that kind of thing—it faded.
-It just pops up here and there when I least expect it.
+It pops up here and there when I least expect it.
 In grocery stores.
-When I pass Dr. Gottlieb’s giant board of math that I almost used to understand.”
+When I pass Dr. Gottlieb’s giant board of math I almost used to understand.”

-“I do know what you mean though,” Lightcap says, allowing the steady flame of a candle to photobleach out a little spot in her retina.
-“I never thought that I’d live in a world where someone might, quite literally, know my mind.
-You saw things that no one was ever supposed to see.
-We both did, and I would say that we need to forgive each other for that, except—”
+“I know what you mean though.”
+Lightcap allows the steady flame of a forbidden candle to photobleach a little spot in her retina.
+“I never thought I’d live in a world where someone might, quite literally, know my mind.
+You saw things that no one was supposed to see.
+We both did, and I’d say that we need to forgive each other for that, except—”

 “Except what?”
 Serge asks.